 Write down the names, addresses and/or phone numbers of any witnesses to the accident.

-Though you may be frustrated understand that an accident is an accident.
+Though you may be frustrated to understand that an accident is an accident.
 Do not lose control of your emotions toward the other driver even if they are the one at fault.
-Document, take pictures and if you are indeed injured, get immediate medical attention and contact the knowledgeable Maryland personal injury attorneys at Alpert Schreyer for a free case evaluation.
+The document, take pictures and if you are indeed injured, get immediate medical attention and contact the knowledgeable Maryland personal injury attorneys at Alpert Schreyer for a free case evaluation.